 The best way to use machine translators, is when you are trying to get the general idea of a translator before you translate it accurately.
 It is also great for translations on the go.

 This translation method is commonly referred to as PEMT.
-This is a translation method where a machine translator is used for general translation and them passed on to a human translator for thorough editing.
-It can also be rendered to as post-editing Machine Translation.
-The concept is basically where a human translator edits already machine translated texts.
-It is a method that is quick and slightly cheaper
+This is a translation method where a machine translator is used for general translation and then passed on to a human translator for thorough editing.
+It can also be referred to as post-editing Machine Translation.
+The concept is basically where a human translator edits already machine-translated texts.
+It is a method that is quick and slightly cheaper.

 As we have noted, machine translators are not accurate and a human translator is used in order to rectify and make the translated texts conclusive and accurate.
-Generally, the human translator is expected to make slight changes where the translations are understandable and make sense.
-In some instances, they can go ahead and do great changes which also touch on the quality of the translated texts.
+The human translator is expected to make slight changes where the translations are understandable and make sense.
+Sometimes, they can do great changes that also touch on the quality of the translated texts.

 Commonly referred to as HT, it is a method of translation that depends solely on professional human beings to carry out the translation works.

 This is one of the most sort after form of translation by clients.
-This is because human translators are in a position to create translations that are perfect in every way or form.
-By this I mean that they are able to come up with accurate, well worded and formulated translations.
+This is because human translators are able to create translations that are perfect in every way or form.
+By this, I mean they can come up with accurate, well worded, and formulated translations.

 It is important to note that as much as they are translations carried out by Native human translators, who are expected not to have any errors, they are still human and human is to error.
 The errors would not be of the same magnitude as the ones created by machine translators.

 This is the PEMT version of human translation.
-This is the kind of translation method where a human translator comes up with nicely worded and formulated translations and then the text is further revised by an editor translator who is able to closely and keenly look into any possible errors that might have been left unnoticed.
+This is the translation method where a human translator comes up with nicely worded and formulated translations and then the text is further revised by an editor translator who can closely and keenly look into any errors that might have been left unnoticed.

-In a nutshell this means that a human translator’s work is reviewed by another human translator.
-The review is essentially a safety check that is designed to pick up any translation errors and refine wording if need be.
+In a nutshell, this means that a human translator’s work is reviewed by another human translator.
+The review is essentially a safety check that picks up any translation errors and refines wording if need be.

 Commonly referred to as CAT, the computer assisted translation method is one where human translator use computer tools which help in making the translation process less tedious and more efficient.

 In this method which is in this day and age used by any human translator under the sun, the translation process has been made more efficient for translators.
-The most commonly used tool by translators is the translation memory software which usually creates a data base that helps in storing previous as translations that can be accessed for future work.
-The database is usually referred to as glossary.
-This is usually used to ensure that the terminology remains consistence and accurate which will help in speeding IP the process for a translator.
+The most commonly used tool by translators is the translation memory software which usually creates a database that helps in storing previous translations that can be accessed for future work.
+The database is usually referred to as a glossary.
+This is usually used to ensure that the terminology remains consistent and accurate which will help in speeding up the process for a translator.

 So, the translator deliberately ignores context and target language grammar and syntax.
-The main purpose of this method is helping the target audience understand how the words have been used in the original language and how the language structure works with the words used.
+The primary purpose of this method is to help the target audience understand how the words have been used in the original language and how the language structure works with the words used.
 Often the translation will be placed below the original text to aid comparison.

 You will notice that a lot of these translation methods are also translatable as translation techniques.
 Literal translation is a method where a translator tries to make sense of words used in the source language into the target language.
 Words are usually translated independently using their most common meanings and out of context, but word order changed to the closest acceptable target language grammatical structure to the original.